Tada-124880/NLP_2025_AIT/a6_Let's_Talk_with_yourself/README.md

 10. What specific research interests or academic goals do you hope to achieve during your time as a master’s student?

 #### JSON Submission Format
-The chatbot is designed to generate responses in the following JSON format for submission:
 ```json
 [
   {